magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/create-bundle-products.md

 This tutorial describes how you can use the Magento REST API to create bundle products.

-{:.bs-callout-info}
+### Before you begin

-Install a Magento 2.3 (or later) instance with sample data defines a functional store, called Luma.
-Use REST client to send calls to Magento , see [Postman](https://www.getpostman.com/).
-Obtain an admin authorization token.
-See [How to generate the admin token]({{ page.baseurl }}/rest/tutorials/prerequisite-tasks/create-admin-token.html) for more information.
-[REST Tutorials]({{ page.baseurl }}/rest/tutorials/index.html) provides additional information about completing any Magento REST tutorial.
+*  Install a Magento 2.2 (or later) instance with sample data which creates a functional store using the Luma theme.

+*  Use REST client to send calls to Magento.
+[Postman](https://www.getpostman.com/) is recommended.

+*  Obtain an admin authorization token.
+All calls in this tutorial require administrator privileges.
+See [Generate the admin token]({{ page.baseurl }}/rest/tutorials/prerequisite-tasks/create-admin-token.html) for more information.

+### Other resources

+*  [REST Tutorials]({{ page.baseurl }}/rest/tutorials/index.html) provides additional information about completing any Magento REST tutorial.

 ## 1. Create an bundle product